-Angioplasty, also known as percutaneous coronary intervention or percutaneous transluminal coronary angioplasty, is a minimally invasive cardiological procedure, performed to treat narrowed or clogged coronary arteries to restore the normal flow of blood to the heart and relieve symptoms like angina (chest pain) and breathlessness.
-In some cases the procedure is accompanied by the placement of a stent to prevent the artery from narrowing again.
+angioplasty, also known as percutaneous coronary intervention or percutaneous transluminal coronary angioplasty, is a minimally invasive cardiological procedure, performed to treat narrowed or clogged coronary arteries to restore the normal flow of blood to the heart and relieve symptoms like angina (chest pain) and breathlessness.
+In majority of cases the procedure is accompanied by the placement of a stent to prevent the artery from narrowing again.
 Around 5 lakh people undergo angioplasty in India annually.

 Heart attack is a problem that needs immediate medical intervention.
 It is pertinent to undergo angioplasty in the first few hours following the problem as timing plays a very crucial role.
 The more you wait, more are the risks of complications and more is the damage to the heart.

 The procedure is carried out under the influence of local/general anaesthesia such that the patient does not feel any pain or discomfort.
 It involves the use of a catheter, a small, flexible tube, with a balloon attached on one of its end.
 The catheter is introduced inside the patient's body through the arterial sheath in the wrist or groin Special X-ray (Cath lab) technique is used which helps the doctors to direct the catheter towards the affected artery without directly accessing it.
 A special dye is used for this purpose.

 Once the catheter is in the right position, the balloon is inflated to push open the narrowed walls of the artery so as to widen it.
 Once the blockage has been treated effectively, the balloon is deflated and removed along with the catheter.

 The stent is placed after inflating the balloon, which helps to keep the artery patent.
 The stent remains in its position even after the balloon is deflated and removed.